dnfui/dnf-ui/docs/backend.md

 Exact installed rows prefer the repository-candidate relation recorded on the row.
 Available rows fall back to the installed snapshot so the table can show when repository metadata contains a newer candidate without duplicating rows.

 The generic Status column is local package metadata.
 It can say that a newer package exists in enabled repository metadata, but it is not a transaction promise.
-The List Upgradable view is stricter: it shows only candidates that dnf5daemon also resolved as upgrade items.
+The List Upgradable view is stricter: it shows only candidates that dnf5daemon also lists in its upgrades scope.
 Transaction preview and apply always go through dnf5daemon.

 ## Self protection